Cuba Explorer

 Day 3

 Today we will take a brief ride to the city of Holguin, Cuba’s fourth largest city.
-In October 1492, when Christopher Columbus first landed in Cuba on Playa Guarda La Vaca (Guard the Cow beach) of today’s Holguin province, he described it as, “the most beautiful land human eyes had ever seen!”We will first visit Fidel Castro’s hometown.
+In October 1492, when Christopher Columbus first landed in Cuba on Playa Guarda La Vaca (Guard the Cow beach) of today’s Holguin province, he described it as, “the most beautiful land human eyes had ever seen!”
+We will first visit Fidel Castro’s hometown.
 He was born on August 13, 1926 at the Finca Las Manacas.
 The sprawling ranch, bought by Fidel’s father Ángel in 1915, includes its own workers’ village (a cluster of small thatched huts for the mainly Haitian laborers), a cockfighting ring, butcher’s shop, post office, store and telegraph.
 The several large yellow wooden houses surrounded by lush cedars housed the Castro family.
 Tours here are thorough and very worthwhile.
-Then we will check into the all-inclusive resort Iberostar Selection Holguin on Playa Pesquero beach.
-Enjoy the resort as you wish, the beach here is one of Cuba’s best.
-Enjoy the hotel’s multiple restaurants and evening entertainment.
+Then we will check into your accommodations.
+Afterwards, we will have dinner at a local paladar and enjoy some live music.

 Day 4

 This morning we will depart Holguin for Camaguey.
 Whereas Santiago de Cuba is the second largest city on the island and Holguin is the fourth, Camaguey is the 3rd.
 Here you will get a little closer to the ‘authentic’ Cuba, where the workings of the city were not orchestrated solely for tourist enjoyment.
 In July 2008, Camaguey’s old town was designated a UNESCO World Heritage Site because of its irregular, maze-like city planning, its prominent role in early Spanish colonization and agriculture, and its rich architecture showing.
 Enjoy a 2-hour walking tour of the main highlights of this beautiful city.
-Followed by dinner at the very popular paladar, Melange.
+Later we will dine at the very popular paladar, Melange.
 Followed by live music at Camaguey’s Casa de la Trova.

 Day 5

-After breakfast we will depart Camaguey for the city of Trinidad.While those with limited time or desire stick to Havana, those in the know take the time to swing by the colorful city of Trinidad, Cuba’s colonial masterpiece located between mountains and a beautiful ocean.
-A UNESCO protected city, she exudes a relaxed energy and seems as if stuck in the 17th Century.
+After breakfast we will depart Camaguey for the city of Trinidad.
+While those with limited time or desire stick to Havana, those in the know take the time to swing by the colorful city of Trinidad, Cuba’s colonial masterpiece located between mountains and a beautiful ocean.
+A UNESCO city, she exudes a relaxed energy and seems as if stuck in the 17th Century.
 Havana may have the reputation for being Cuba’s delightfully colorful city, but charming Trinidad really steals the show.
 One of the most complete and best-preserved examples of colonial architecture, it’s cobbled streets, wooden balustrades, long balconies, horse-drawn carriages andits friendly and simple people, are all distinguishing features of this magical city.
 Trinidad is a real treasure, a wealth of riches, of urban gems and historical architecture.
-Upon our arrival we will embark on a tour of the town center led by Leo, an expert in everything Trinidad.
+Upon our arrival we will embark on a tour of the town center led by Duviel, our Trinidad expert .
 We will meet him on Plaza Mayor, an open-air museum of Spanish Colonial architecture from where he will guide you through the historic plaza, its cobblestone streets, pastel-colored houses, wrought-iron grilles, and colonial-era edifices such as the Santísima Trinidad Cathedral and Convento de San Francisco.
-La Plaza is also home to the Municipal
+La Plaza is also home to the Municipal History Museum, El Museo Romantico, the Museum of Colonial Architecture; the Parroquial Mayor church; and the Museo Nacional de la Lucha contra Bandidos, with its famous bell tower.
+After your tour you’ll enjoy lunch at Bistro Trinidad.
+This beautiful place is quite a gem with one of the cutest terraces in Trinidad.
+Bistro Trinidad specializes in Cajun-Creole and seafood dishes.
+Afterwards we can visit one of the street markets where you can find a slew of hand-crafted items.
+Then we will visit the art galleries of some famouslocal artists.
+This evening we will have dinner at Museo 1514.
+The interior of the building is beautiful, with part of the house set out almost as a museum piece.
+Afterwards we will enjoy live music and dancing outside at La Casa de La Música Trinidad.

 Day 6

-After breakfast your guide Leo will take you on a train ride to the Valle de los Ingenios; (Sugar mill valley) a series of 3 valleys that were a center for sugar production from the late 18th century until the late 19th century.
+After breakfast your guide Duviel will take you on a train ride to the Valle de los Ingenios (Sugar mill valley); a series of 3 valleys that were a center for sugar production from the late 18th century until the late 19th century.
 At the peak of the industry in Cuba there were over fifty sugar cane mills in operation in the three valleys, with over 30,000 slaves working in the mills and on the sugar cane plantations that surrounded them.
 Take in the scenery and learn about the slave trade in Cuba.
-Afterwards, we will have lunch at Café Real.
-Following we will visit the artist studios of Lazaro Niebla and Alejandro López Bastidar.
-Then we will visit La Taverna La Cancháchara and immerse yourself in a Cancháchara, a refreshing cocktail made with honey.
-Management will present you with a special welcome gift.For dinner we will visit paladar San Jose, one of our Trinidad favorites.
-Then, we will pay a visit to La Casa de la Trova where there’s great live music.
+Afterwards, we will have lunch at Los Conspiradores (“The Conspirators”).
+Lster, we will visit the studios of some well known local artists.
+Then we will visit La Taverna La Cancháchara and immerse yourself in a Cancháchara, a refreshing cocktail made with honey and “fire water.”
+Management will present you with a special welcome gift.
+For dinner we will visit paladar San Jose, one of our Trinidad favorites.
+Then, we will pay a visit to La Casa de la Trova where there’s always great live music.

 Day 7

-Today we will take a leisurely 90-minutedrive to Cienfuegos (the city of 100 fires).
+This morning we will take a leisurely 90-minute drive to Cienfuegos (the city of 100 fires).
 Cienfuegos is a lovely, yet extremely underrated destination in Cuba.
 Though the vast majority of Cuba is known for the Spanish colonial style architecture, Cienfuegos is truly different, as it has a more French architectural style.
-It’s so unique that in 2005, the historical center was added to the list of UNESCO World Heritage Sites.Upon arrival we will have lunch at Camila’s Restaurant and enjoy the waterfront views across the bay.
-Later ourlocal Cienfuegos specialist, Beatriz, will take you to all the important historical and architectural sites in the city including stops at Parque Jose Marti, Boulevard, Benny More Statue and Cienfuegos’ beautiful Malecon.Then we will have a special dinner at Casa El Patio Andalu.
-After dinner the owners, Ivet& Joel, will play some live flamenco music for us.
+It’s so unique that in 2005, the historical center was added to the list of UNESCO World Heritage Sites.
+Upon arrival we will have lunch at Camila’s Paladar where you will enjoy good food and the waterfront views across the bay.
+Later our local Cienfuegos expert, Beatriz, will take you on a walking tour of all the important historical and architectural sites in the city including stops at Parque Jose Marti, Boulevard, Benny More Statue and Cienfuegos’ beautiful Malecon and the historic Castillo de Jagua fortress.
+Subsequentky, we will have a special dinner at Casa El Patio Andalu.
+After dinner the owners, Ivet & Joel, will play some live flamenco music for us.

 Day 8